Day 1 Arrival in Ballindalloch

-From your point of arrival, use the public transport information we provide to make the journey to Fort Augustus.
+From your point of arrival, use the public transport information we provide to make the journey to Ballindalloch.

-There are regular bus and train services from Inverness to Edinburgh and onwards to Glasgow.
+There are regular bus and train services from Aviemore to Edinburgh and to Inverness.
 Full details provided upon booking.